sergiotaborda/compilelittle/README.md

 This is still in a very early development phase and at this point is meary an experiment.

 The compiler supports Bottom-up grammars like LR(0), SLR(1) and LALR(1) with a GLR parallel implementation for comflits.
-Precedence and association rules are not supported at this point and must be baked into the grammar
+Precedence and association rules are not supported at this point and must be baked into the grammar.
-( see the sense grammar example for reference).

 ## Grammar